lumel-uk/docker-unifi-controller/README.md

 # Unifi Controller Docker Container

 This is a fork of brijohn's unifi-controller.
-It has been modified to draw unifi from the vendor-provided apt source.
+It has been modified to draw UniFi from the vendor-provided apt source.

 ## Image Installation